Netflix hero backdrop - Los Gatos, California

-Right now, there are 31 verified questions from the last 14 days sitting in our database — the same questions Netflix is asking candidates this week.
-Most applicants will never see them.
+32 verified questions from the last 14 days, the same ones Netflix is asking candidates this week.
+Most applicants never see them.

 Engineers using this